CrunchyData/crunchy-katacoda/postgis/pg_tileserv/01-pg_tileserv.md

 To add pg_tileserv to your PostGIS database, you need to either download the [source code](https://github.com/CrunchyData/pg_tileserv), the binaries, or one of our supported containers.
 We'll use the container version of pg_tileserv for this scenario.

 The code block below allows you to click on it to have the code execute in the terminal.
-Be sure to click on the ```Terminal``` tab before click on the box to make sure the code executes in the correct tab.
+Be sure to click in the ```Terminal``` tab before clicking the code block to make sure the code executes in the correct tab.
 You also have the option of copying and pasting the code, or typing it yourself in the ```Terminal``` tab.

 ```docker run -p 7800:7800 --env=DATABASE_URL=postgres://groot:password@172.18.0.2/nyc pramsey/pg_tileserv:CI```{{execute}}